Lawyer's Assistant Program

 - Tuition: $3,995 (textbooks included).
 Stetson University can assist candidates in applying for career development loans.
 (Your monthly payment could be under $40 - See the financial assistance page for details.)

 If you're interested in any of the following, then you should apply:

 - Professional development if currently working in a legal office, especially if you are a legal secretary in need of more training.

 - Entering the legal field as a legal secretary or lawyer's assistant.
 This is especially for those who already have experience working in another field as an administrative assistant.

 - Brushing up on the vocabulary learned while in a pre-law undergraduate program.

 - The possibility of attending law school.
 Some use this program as an intermediate step while making that decision.
 (Note: This is not an LSAT Prep course.)

 - Demonstrating your preparedness for a demanding career in the legal field.

-- Preparing for the NALS ALS Exam -- the basic certification for the legal profession.
-This course contains the legal topics covered on the ALS Exam.
-Passing this exam credentials you with the ALS (Accredited Legal Secretary) certification.
+- Preparing for the NALS ALP Exam -- the basic certification for the legal profession.
+This course contains the legal topics covered on the ALP Exam.
+Passing this exam credentials you with the ALP (Accredited Legal Professional) certification.